 How an opening partnership became a business partnership

-As many people know, our founding partners – Ed Cowan and Steve Cazzulino – are also incredibly talented cricketers.
-Indeed, they used to open the batting together for Tasmania.
+Our founding partners – Ed Cowan and Steve Cazzulino – two cricketers and mates, first met while opening the batting together for Tasmania.
 Long weeks on tour, countless hours in the sheds and in the field gave them ample time to create and refine the Tripod Coffee brand.

 Importantly, the guys started with an extremely simple premise: